ethereum/ethereum-org/views/content/dao.md

 #### Deployment and usage

 Deploy that code as you have done before on these tutorials.
 On the deployment parameters, leaving the minimum time blank will default to 30 minutes, if you want faster lock times, then put 1 minute.
-After uploading, execute the functions "Change Membership" to add new members of your group, they can be either other people you know or accounts on different computers or stored offline.
+After uploading, execute the functions "Add Members" to add new members of your group, they can be either other people you know or accounts on different computers or stored offline.

 The account set as "owner" is very powerful as it can add or remove members at will.
 Therefore, after you added the main members, we recommend that you set the "owner" to another account, by executing the function **Transfer Membership**.
 Set that to the multisig itself if you want to have all additions or removals of members to be voted, just like any other transaction.
 Another alternative is to set that to another trusted multisig wallet, or maybe to *0x000* if you want the number of members to be fixed forever.
 Remember, the funds on this contract are only as safe as the the "owner" account.